StarLabsLtd/coreboot-configurator/README.md

 ```
 sudo ninja -C uninstall
 ```

+# Advanced Mode
+Enabling advanced mode will all you to see all settings contained inside coreboot.
+Tread carefully :)

+## Copying or Reusing
+Included scripts are free software licensed under the terms of the [GNU General Public License, version 2](https://www.gnu.org/licenses/gpl-2.0.txt).

 # [© Star Labs® / All Rights Reserved.](https://starlabs.systems)
 Any issues or questions, please contact us at [support@starlabs.systems](mailto:supportstarlabs.systems)